Vyzin/Passwod-Manager/README.md

 # Passwod-Manager
-A very simple password manager
+A very simple password manager made in Python

 Only requirement really is to do pip install pyperclip Add me on discord Vyzin#0299 if you have any issues!